opengenomebrowser/opengenomebrowser.github.io/tutorials/trees.md

 Additional downloads:

-- For genome-similarity-based trees, download the similarity matrix that was used to calculate the tree by clicking on `Downlad as CSV` or `Copy to Clipboard`)
+- For genome-similarity-based trees, download the distance matrix that was used to calculate the tree by clicking on `Download distance matrix` or `Copy distance matrix`)
 - For single-copy-ortholog-based trees, download the full OrthoFinder output by clicking on `Download as .tar.xz`.
 If this option is not available, click on `Reload OrthoFinder` to regenerate the file.